 Keepsake azaleas need to be well watered.
 Each week plunge the pot into a container of water.
 This allows the peaty potting mix to become well hydrated.
 Do not soak for an excess amount of time because this can drown the roots.
 Mist it daily with a spray bottle for best results.

 Pluck any spent blooms off the Keepsake azalea tree immediately.
 This will direct the plant's energy to developing new blooms and keep it blooming longer.

-Re-pot your Keepsake azalea in a pot that is 1 to 2 inches larger than the original pot it came in, which is usually 6 inches.
+After flowering, re-pot your Keepsake azalea in a pot that is no more than 1 to 2 inches larger than the original pot it came in, which is usually 6 inches.
 Use a potting soil that is fortified with peat moss and make sure the container has drainage holes.

 Azaleas thrive in cool and humid growing conditions.
 They do best with a daytime temperature not exceeding 68 degrees Fahrenheit and between 45-55 degrees Fahrenheit at night.
 These plants need good light.
 Bright indirect light or partial sunlight all day is best.
 Direct sunlight all day can dry it out.